rb58853/template-fastchat-mcp/readme.md

 ### 1. MCP Servers Configuration

 Edit the [config.json](config.json) file to add the MCP servers you intend to use.
-For details on the required format, refer to the [official `mcp-llm-client` package documentation](https://github.com/rb58853/mcp-llm-client).
+For details on the required format, refer to the [official `fastchat-mcp` package documentation](https://github.com/rb58853/fastchat-mcp).
 For this template, a [simple MCP server](https://github.com/rb58853/simple-mcp-server) is used as an example for testing purposes.

 Example configuration: